WakiMak/trentent.github.io-forked/_posts/2016-05-31-eventid-6003-the-winlogon-notification-subscriber-was-unavailable-to-handle-a-critical-notification-event.md

   - Internet Explorer
   - Performance
 ---
-We updated one of our Citrix & servers and this message started flooding our Application event log:
+We updated one of our Citrix XenApp servers and this message started flooding our Application event log:
 "The winlogon notification subscriber <TrustedInstaller> was unavailable to handle a critical notification event."

 So what's going on here?